sahib/brig/docs/tutorial/remotes.rst

 - Find & add remotes (``brig remote add``) - This needs to be done once for each peer.
 - Add some files (``brig stage <path>``) - Do as often as you like.

-As you can see, there is some initial setup work, but the actual syncing is pretty effortless now.
+As you can see, there is a bit of initial setup work, but the actual syncing is pretty effortless now.
 Before we attempt to sync with anybody, it's always a good idea to see what changes they have.
 We can check this with ``brig diff
 <remote>``:

 .. code-block:: bash